lmarkely/enron_fraud/README.md

 ```

 Furthermore, PCA with `n_components=15` shows that to capture ~90% variance, we
-need to keep the first 8 features.
+need to keep the first 8 principal components (PCs).
+These PCs will be used in
+the following stages.
+Furthermore, we will later compare the performance of the
+algorithm with and without PCA.

 ```
 X_std = StandardScaler().fit_transform(X)